+#Title: CIMAP: Clustering for Identification of Muscle Activation Patterns

+#Tags: Python, surface electromyography, pattern clustering, machine learning

+#Authors: Gregorio Dotti, Marco Ghislieri, Samanta Rosati, and Gabriella Balestra

+#Affiliations: Department of Electronics and Telecommunications, Politecnico di Torino, Turin, Italy; PoliToBIOMed Lab, Politecnico di Torino, Turin, Italy

+#Summary

 The main part of the movements of everyday life embodies a cyclical nature.
 Some examples are walking, running, cycling, stair climbing, and swimming.
 Gait analysis is broadly used for the clinical assessment of patients.
-The acquisition of sEMG (surface Electromyography) during walking is used for assessing muscular functionality.
-From the sEMG is possible, using specifically developed methods [@bonato_knaflitz; @ghislieri_lstm], to identify the intervals when the muscle can be considered active or not.
-But, muscular activity, even during the performance of cyclical movements, such as walking, shows high intra-subject variability [@agostini_1] both in the number of activation intervals (also called modality) and in their length.
-Recently Statistical Gait Analysis (SGA) [@SGA] has been recently proposed.
+To perform a quantitative assessment of muscle functionality during gait analysis, it is possible to investigate non-invasively muscular activity by acquiring sEMG (surface electromyography).
+From the sEMG is possible, using several methods [@bonato_knaflitz; @ghislieri_lstm], to identify the intervals when the muscle can be considered active or not.
+But, muscular activity, even during cyclical movements, such as walking, shows high intra-subject variability [@agostini_1] both in the number of activation intervals within the same cycle (also called modality) and in their duration.
+The high variability in the activation patterns of the same muscle while performing a cyclical task reduce the reliability and complicate the interpretability of the obtained results.
+To address such issue, Statistical Gait Analysis (SGA) [@SGA] has been recently proposed.
 The SGA consists of a "statistical" description of gait Spatio-temporal parameters and parameters derived from EMG signals.
 The purpose of this approach is to describe gait functionality in a condition like everyday walking.
 From the SGA methods, the CIMAP (Clustering for Identification of Muscle Activation Pattern) [@cimap1; @cimap2] algorithm was developed to perform pattern analysis on the activation profiles extracted from the sEMG recording of walking.

-CIMAP [@cimap1; @cimap2] is an algorithm based on agglomerative hierarchical clustering that groups together gait cycles that show similar onset-offset intervals to form clusters.
-First the algorithm Each cluster identifies a particular pattern and characterizes the muscular behavior during the cyclical movement.
-Even though the algorithm was developed for gait analysis, its application is not limited to that field, and it can be applied to all sorts of cyclical movements.
+The aim CIMAP algorithm is to overcome the limitation in interpretability introduced by the residual variability that is still present after the application of the SGA methods.
+The clustering performed on the activation intervals allows the identification of few common muscle activation patterns among all the cycles to give the user easier to interpret results.

+CIMAP is a Python algorithm based on agglomerative hierarchical clustering that aims at characterizing muscle activation patterns during cyclical movements by grouping strides with similar muscle activity.
+From muscle activation intervals to the graphical representation of the clustering results, the proposed algorithm offers a complete analysis framework for assessing muscle activation patterns that can be flexibly modified at need and applied to cyclical movements different from walking.
+CIMAP is addressed to scientists of any programming skill level working in different research areas such as biomedical engineering, robotics, sports, clinics, biomechanics, and neuroscience.

 # Statement of Need

 Traditional gait analysis most frequently analyses only a few cycles of a subject.
 However, this procedure does not allow for capturing the natural behavior of a subject and its cycle-to-cycle variability, especially in gait analysis.
 To address the issue, the practice is leaning towards the acquisition of high numbers of gait cycles when performing gait analysis, and new methods, like SGA [@SGA], have been developed.
 CIMAP algorithm [@cimap1; @cimap2] has been developed to help clinicians with the interpretation of EMG data in gait analysis highlighting with clustering the relevant activation patterns that characterize a subject while walking.
 Even though the algorithm was developed for gait analysis, it can be applied to all sorts of cyclical tasks.

-The CIMAP Package was developed based on [@cimap1; @cimap2] published articles and is freely available.
+The CIMAP package also allows the customization of results with the possibility of coloring the graphical results for a more in-depth analysis of the results.